nickbalestra/nickbalestra.github.io/_posts/2015-12-8-sankey-d3-faux-DOM-react.md

  .attr("transform", "translate(" + margin.left + "," + margin.top + ")");
 {% endhighlight %}

-If we would have relied on JSX instead it probably looked something along the folloing lines:
+If we would have relied on JSX instead, our code would looked something like:

 {% highlight javascript linenos %}